splunk/public-o11y-docs/gdi/get-data-in/compute/k8s.rst

 Supported versions
 =====================

 This Kubernetes solution has been validated in Kubernetes environments that use Minikube, Amazon Elastic Kubernetes Service (Amazon EKS), and Google Kubernetes Engine.
+See more details at :ref:`helm-chart-supported-distros`.

 Start the integration
 =========================